Positeral/lre/README.md

 # LRE

 LRE (Lexicographic REpresentation) - is a rapid serializer of numbers and strings for composite keys.
-It converts a set of values to special ASCII-string providing a natural order for serialized numbers in lexicographically comparing, so deserialization for every key comparing is not required.
+It converts a set of values to special ASCII-string providing a natural order for serialized numbers in lexicographical comparing, so deserialization for every key comparing is not required.
 This is very helpful for key-value databases like LMDB or Berkeley DB which stores arbitrary keys as byte arrays in lexicographical order by default.

 Features:
-* Lexicographic natural order
+* Lexicographic natural order for numbers
 * Screamingly fast
 * ASCII-safe
 * Header-only library